tenancy/docs/docs/hyn/5.4/commands.md

 }
 ```

 Now we have created a new `tenancy:tinker` artisan command.
 The `tenancy:tinker` requires the `--website_id=` option as a parameter.
-So, in order to run tinker on, let’s say with a `website_id` of 1, you’ll need to run:
+So, in order to run tinker on a `website_id` of 1, you’ll need to run:

 ```bash
 $ php artisan tenancy:tinker --website_id=1